Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Dangerous structures include any structure deemed to be dilapidated, unsafe, and/or unsecured by the Hamilton County Building Department, the Township Fire Department and/or the Hamilton County Department of Public Health.

-When filing a complaint, it is your decision on whether or not you wish to remain anonymous.
-Due to the sensitive nature of some violations and public record laws the township must adhere to, if you file a complaint with your name as the complainant and there is a request for the information, all information related to the complaint (including your name) will need to be released, so please take that into consideration when you file your complaint on whether or not you wish to remain anonymous.
+Yes.
+The Department of Community Development does not accept anonymous complaints or complaints containing false information.
+When filing a complaint either by phone, letter, in person, or by using the Citizen Service Request platform, you must at a minimum provide your name, address, phone number and/or email address.
+Due to the sensitive nature of some violations and public record laws the township must adhere to, if you file a complaint and there is a request for the information, all information related to the complaint (including the required information) will need to be released, so please take that into consideration when you file your complaint.

 Zoning Certificate Application fees vary depending on the type of work being undertaken or proposed.
 Visit the Zoning Fee Schedule (PDF) for a detailed list of fees.
 Questions concerning fees should be directed to the Department of Community Development.